GlobalNamesArchitecture/biodiversity/README.md

 Installation
 ------------

-*WARNING* Do not use Ruby 1.8.7 it is a security risk and oudated branch.
+*WARNING:* Do not use Ruby 1.8.7 -- it is outdated.
 The biodiversity gem for Ruby 1.8.7 is not getting updated anymore

     sudo gem install biodiversity #for ruby 1.8.x